-Anyone, individuals, groups or companies, can make a request to Suffolk Coastal and Waveney District Councils (The Council) under the Freedom of Information Act (2000) or the Environmental Information Regulations (2004).
+Anyone (individuals, groups or companies) can make a request to the council under the Freedom of Information Act 2000 (FOI) or the Environmental Information Regulations 2004 (EIR).

 The EIR apply to all information which relates to the environment, in its broadest sense, including land, air, water, soil, buildings, animals and people, pollution of all kinds, waste, health and safety.
 This also includes reports, measures and analysis of environmental information.